Easy Butter Dip Biscuits with Self-Rising Flour

 These butter dip biscuits are SO easy and even the most beginner baker can make them.

-They’re also super easy to make because you only need just 4 simple ingredients to make them.
+They’re also super easy to make because you only need just 4 simple ingredients and a few basic baking tools to make them.

 How to Make Butter Swim Biscuits in 3 Easy Steps